-Each state in which we now operate or may operate in the future has laws and regulations governing the generation, storage, treatment, handling, transportation and disposal of solid waste, oilfield waste, occupational safety and health, water and air pollution and, in most cases, the siting, design, operation, maintenance, closure and post-closure maintenance of landfills and transfer stations.
+Each state in which we now operate or may operate in the future has laws and regulations governing the management, generation, storage, treatment, handling, transportation and disposal of solid waste, oilfield waste, occupational safety and health, water and air pollution and, in most cases, the siting, design, operation, maintenance, corrective action, closure and post-closure maintenance of landfills and transfer stations.
 State and local permits and approval for these operations may be required and may be subject to periodic renewal, modification or revocation by the issuing agencies.
-In addition, many states have adopted statutes comparable to, and in some cases more stringent than, CERCLA.
-These statutes impose requirements for investigation and cleanup of contaminated sites and liability for costs and damages associated with such sites, and some provide for the imposition of liens on property owned by responsible parties.
+In addition, many states have adopted statutes comparable to, and in some cases more stringent than, their federal counterparts, including CERCLA.
+State law analogous to CERCLA typically impose requirements for investigation and clean-up of contaminated sites and liability for costs and damages associated with such sites, and some provide for the imposition of liens on property owned by responsible parties.